Upcoming Talks/Seminars

 Health Sector Structural Change.
 (2024). (joint with Maria Feldman).

-• Status: Revise and Resubmit (AEJ: Macroeconomics)
+• Status: Revisions Requested (AEJ: Macroeconomics)

 • Abstract: The U.S. health-services sector has grown both in terms of its expenditure share and relative price.
 Relative sectoral markups have driven relative price growth, followed by differential rates of sectoral technological progress, but not population aging.
 Population aging is driven by two channels: 1) exogenous variation in fertility; 2) endogenous changes to healthiness due to increased health investment driving up survival rates.
 We find no role for endogenous aging contributing to health sector structural change.
 Aggregate output growth rates are unaffected by endogenous longevity gains, but growth is suppressed when fertility declines and TFP growth in the non-health-services sector slows.